-535.90. - General standards for residential uses.

-- (a) Size and width.
+- 535.90.
+General standards for residential uses. (a) Size and width.
 The minimum gross floor area of a dwelling unit, except efficiency units and accessory dwelling units, shall be five hundred (500) square feet.
 The minimum gross floor area of efficiency units shall be three hundred fifty (350) square feet.
 The minimum gross floor area of accessory dwelling units shall be three hundred (300) square feet.
-Not less than eighty (80) percent of the habitable floor area of single or two family dwellings and multiple family dwellings of three (3) and four (4) units single, two- or three-family dwelling shall have a minimum width of twenty eighteen (18) feet. - (b) Principal entrance and pedestrian access. - (1) Single-, two- and three-family dwellings.
-Single- and two family dwellings and multiple family dwellings of three (3) and four (4) units Single-, two- and three-family dwellings shall include a principal entrance facing the front lot line.
+Not less than eighty (80) percent of the habitable floor area of single or two-family dwellings and multiple-family dwellings of three (3) and four (4) units single-, two-, or three-family dwellings shall have a minimum width of twenty (20) eighteen (18) feet. - (b) Principal entrance and pedestrian access.
+Single-and two family dwellings and multiple family dwellings of three (3) and four (4) units shall include a principal entrance facing the front lot line.
+Subject to Table 535-1, Permitted Obstructions in Required Yards, the principal entrance shall be connected to the public sidewalk by hard-surfaced walkway not less than three (3) feet wide and shall include stairs where needed.
+Where no public sidewalk exists, the walkway shall extend to the public street.
+The principal entrance may face a side lot line when part of a front vestibule or extended portion of the front façade, provided the entrance is located no further than eight (8) feet from the façade closest to the street. - (1) Single-, two-, and three-family dwellings.
+Single-, two-, and three-family dwellings shall include a principal entrance facing the front lot line.
 In dwellings with more than one (1) unit, providing all units access to a shared front facing entrance is encouraged.
 Subject to Table 535-1, Permitted Obstructions in Required Yards, the principal entrance and all dwelling units shall be connected to the public sidewalk by hard-surfaced walkway not less than three (3) feet wide and shall include stairs where needed.
 Where no public sidewalk exists, the walkway shall extend to the public street.
 The principal entrance may face a side lot line when part of a front vestibule or extended portion of the front façade, provided the entrance is located no further than eight (8) feet from the façade closest to the street.